Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Introduction

 \section{Introduction}

-From automated teller machines (ATMs), airport and train kiosks, apps for smart phones and similar devices to wizards (e.g., {\it Microsoft Word}) and intelligent tutoring/training (e.g., SAT, {\it Rosetta Stone}, military), human-computer dialogs\footnote{A {\it dialog} in this context refers to any series of interactions between a user and a computer system, not necessarily through a verbal modality.
+From interactive teller machines (\textsc{itm}s), airport and train kiosks, and smart phone apps to installation wizards and intelligent tutoring or training, human-computer dialogs\footnote{A \textit{dialog} in this context refers to any series of interactions between a user and a computer system, not necessarily through a verbal modality.
 For instance, a user completing an online mortgage application participates in a human-computer dialog.} are woven into the fabric of our daily interactions with computer systems.
-While supporting flexibility in dialog is essential to deliver a natural experience to the user, it makes the implementation challenging due to the numerous directions in which a user might desire to steer a dialog, all of which must be captured in an implementation.
-This problem is difficult since dialogs range in complexity from those modeled after a simple pre-defined series of questions and answers to those which give the user a great deal of control over the direction in which to steer the dialog.
-In this article, we discuss a computational model, based on concepts from programming languages, and especially partial evaluation, for specifying and staging dialogs.
-The objective of this work is to enrich and demonstrate the feasibility of an alternate method of modeling human-computer dialogs.
+While supporting flexibility in dialog is essential to deliver a personalized experience to the user, it makes the implementation challenging due to the numerous and varied directions in which a user might desire to steer a dialog, all of which must be captured in an implementation.
+This problem is difficult since dialogs range in complexity from those modeled after a simple, fixed, predefined series of questions and answers to those that give the user a great deal of control over the direction in which to steer the dialog.
+In this article, we discuss a model, based on concepts from programming languages, especially partial evaluation, for specifying and staging\footnote{We are not referring to \textit{staging} as the `language construct that allows a program at one stage of evaluation to manipulate and specialize a program to be executed at a later stage'~\cite{stagingMLHOSC}.
+Rather we are using the term to refer to `staging the progressive interaction of a human-computer dialog.'} dialogs.
+The objective of this research is to improve dialog specification and implementation, and to enrich and demonstrate the feasibility of an alternate method of modeling human-computer dialogs.